akpatell/Pokedex/README.md

 <p>The original database schema sets up the table to not allow null values, but upon further discussion, it was determined that for future (hypothetical) analysis, null values were necessary for height and weight.
 These were left as null rather than 0.0 because 0.0 is still a value that would provide inaccurate results for any analysis.</p>

-<p>The last column, evolvesFrom, derived from the second CSV file, df_pokemon.
+<p>The last column, evolvesFrom, derives from the second CSV file, df_pokemon.
 Because of this, the column is initially left blank during the dataframe setup.
 It was later populated using the python loc function to match the name from the dataframe to the name in the second CSV file.</p>

 <p>This process resulted in a key error, which was resolved using the try-except statement.
 In addition, to remove any extra columns, the national dex number was set as the index.</p>